-Teaching Scheme Examination Scheme Credits Allotted

-Lecture: 3 hours/week Internal Assessment: 40 Marks Theory: 03

-ESE: 60 Marks -

-Tutorial: 1 hour/week Tutorial:01

-Practical: Practical:

-Total: 04

-Course Prerequisite: Student should be a graduate and have the knowledge of basic concept and understanding of literary writings.

-- 1. Give students an understanding of African American literary tradition. - 2.
-Familiarize the students with a range of African American writers and their works. - 3.
-Ensure that students know the recurring themes, concerns, cultural pressures, historical contexts, intellectual currents and literary innovation in African American literature. - 4.
-Help students develop the knowledge and pedagogical skills to teach African American literature. - 5.
-Give students a critical understanding of African American poetry, prose, fiction and drama.
+Teach ing Scheme Examination Scheme Credits Allotted Lecture : 3 hours/week Internal Assessment: 40 Marks Theory: 03 ESE: 60 Marks Tutorial: 1 hour/week Tutorial:01 Practical: - - Practical: Total: 04 ing of literary wri nt should be a graduate and have the knowledge of tings. or busic concept and Course Ol bjectives: This co urse aims to: 1.
+Give students ar understanding of African American literary trad ition.
+2. Familiarize the s students with a range of African American writers s and their works.
+3. idents know the recurring themes, concerns, of ctual currents and literary innovation in African A A 4.
+Help students of literature. develop the knowledge and pedagogical skills to teach African American 5.
+Give students a critical understanding of African American poetry y, prose, fiction and drama.
+Course Ou pletion of the course the students will be able to presentative African American authors, their we orks, key ideas and literar Identify the rep features of those Classify the Afr presentative African American authors, their we